Optimal First-Order Algorithms as a Function of Inequalities: Optimal algorithm map

 \subsection{Inequality collection selection}

-When considering $\cA^\star$-optimal algorithms, the choice of the inequality collection represents a tradeoff.
-On one extreme, if the inequality collection is empty, i.e., if $\cI=\emptyset$, then no convergence analysis can be done, and the ``algorithm'' that does not move from the starting point is $\mathcal{A}^\star$-optimal.
-On the other extreme, using all true inequalities in the smooth convex minimization setup makes OGM $\mathcal{A}^\star$-optimal.
-The inequality collections that we consider in later sections include handy inequalities that have the capacity to admit randomized coordinate updates or backtracking linesearches while being sufficiently powerful to establish good rates.

-As a relevant negative result, we tried but did not succeed to find a randomized coordinate update version of OGM-G. We considered several inequality collections that are handy for randomized coordinate updates, but the $\cA^\star$-optimal algorithms conditioned on those inequality collections exhibited $\cO(1/k)$ rates, i.e., the handy inequalities we considered were not sufficiently powerful to establish the accelerated $\cO(1/k^2)$ rate of OGM-G.
+When considering $\cA^\star$-optimal algorithms, the choice of the inequality collection represents a tradeoff. { On one extreme, if the inequality collection is empty, the performance criterion is the function-value suboptimality or the square gradient magnitude, and the initial condition is the initial distance condition or the function value suboptimality condition (i.e., $\cI=\emptyset$, $\cP(\cA_N, \cO, \cO^\star) = \cO_0(f,x_n) - \cO_f^\star(f) \text{ or }\norm{\cO_1(f,x_N)}^2$, and $\cC(x_0, \cO, \cO^\star) = \{\norm{x_0 - \cO_x^\star(f)} \leq R\} \text{ or } \{\cO_0(f, x_0) - \cO_f^\star(f) \leq R \}$), no convergence analysis can be done, and the ``algorithm'' that does not move from the starting point is $\mathcal{A}^\star$-optimal.} On the other extreme, using all true inequalities in the smooth convex minimization setup makes OGM $\mathcal{A}^\star$-optimal.
+The inequality collections that we consider in later sections include handy inequalities that have the capacity to admit randomized coordinate updates or backtracking linesearches while being sufficiently powerful to establish good rates.\footnote{ As a relevant negative result, we tried but did not succeed in finding a randomized coordinate update version of OGM-G. We tried to modify co-coercivity inequality to the randomized coordinate version.
+Proof of the OGM-G uses co-coercivity inequality on $(x_k, x_{k+1})$.
+Since we choose a random direction for each iterate, it is hard to utilize in $\norm{\nabla f(x_k) - \nabla f(x_{k+1})}^2$ term for different direction partial differentiation.
+We considered several inequality collections that are handy for randomized coordinate updates, but the $\cA^\star$-optimal algorithms conditioned on those inequality collections exhibited $\cO(1/k)$ rates, i.e., the handy inequalities we considered were not sufficiently powerful to establish the accelerated $\cO(1/k^2)$ rate of OGM-G. }